jfrog/frogbot/README.md

 #### How does it work?

 1. User opens a pull request
-1. If missing, Frogbot creates a label `🐸 frogbot scan pr` in the repository
+1. If missing, Frogbot creates a label `🐸 frogbot scan` in the repository
-1. Maintainer reviewes the pull request and assigns `🐸 frogbot scan pr`
+1. Maintainer reviewes the pull request and assigns `🐸 frogbot scan`
 1. Frogbot gets triggered by the label, unlabels it, and executes the pull request scanning

 Here's a recommanded structure of a `frogbot.yml` workflow file: